teamwrk/hillcss/docs/README.md

 * API for both Sass and HTML
 * Well thought out by developers for developers

-## 2 - Get Hillcss
+## 2 - Get hillcss

 ```cli
 $ npm i hillcss --save
 ```

-## 3 - Use Hillcss
+## 3 - Use hillcss

-Now load Hillcss into your Sass project.
+Now load hillcss into your Sass project.
 Load `hill-api.scss` instead of `hill.scss` file in order to use only the Sass API.

 ```sass
 @import 'node_modules/hill/hill';
 ```

-Hillcss is splitted into different Parts.
+hillcss is splitted into different Parts.
 Each of this parts can be configured independently.
-Now, the first step is to configure Hillcss properly to fit into your project.
+Now, the first step is to configure hillcss properly to fit into your project.
-The following _Scss_ configuration variables are defined globally and without a `!default` flag to overwrite the Hillcss defaults.
+The following _Scss_ configuration variables are defined globally and without a `!default` flag to overwrite the hillcss defaults.

 **Hints**